This post may contain affiliate links. Please read our disclosure.

 Review score: 4 stars

 This is the best non-dairy yogurt I’ve tried so far.
-It’s a very thick almost grainy yogurt, but it has a good yogurt flavor and I wasn’t in doubt that I was enjoying a blueberry yogurt.
+It’s a very thick, almost grainy coconut-based yogurt, but it has a good yogurt flavor, and I wasn’t in doubt that I was enjoying a blueberry yogurt.

-It’s a very high-calorie yogurt (240 calories per 5 oz serving) so you might only want to eat parts of it in a single serving.
+It’s a very high-calorie yogurt (240 calories per 5-ounce serving) so you might only want to eat parts of it in a single serving.

 It’s a coconut-based yogurt that’s sweetened with maple syrup and agave, so you’ll get 8 grams of sugar if you eat the whole portion.
 Nothing wrong with that, but you will most likely see a blood sugar impact, potentially delayed as a serving also has 19 grams of fat.